AdamGoertz/FDC2214Lib/README.md

 * Wire

 ### Example
 FDC2214 objects can be constructed and configured using a sequence of function calls to modify the sensor's configurations registers.
-The '''begin()''' method transmits the configuration parameters to the FDC.
+The `begin()` method transmits the configuration parameters to the FDC.
 Each object is initialized with a set of reasonable default parameters, but the default configuration may need to be tweaked depending on your application.

 ```c++
 FDC2214 sensor;